 The Y-configuration chassis was made from corrosion-protected steel which was lightweight but very robust, making the C5 extraordinarily stable at speed.
 An electric fan motor drove a single speed, belt-driven gearbox and it was steered by handlebars that lay below you.

 The bodywork was polypropylene and aerodynamically shaped with a moulded boot with enough room for a bag of groceries, a briefcase, a satchel or sports kit.

 It was quickly ridiculed by everyone who saw it – except motoring organisations like the AA, who were more concerned that the battery-assisted tricycle might actually be a death trap.

 Given that it could be purchased by anyone, didn’t require a license to drive on the road and involved the driver sitting a mere two inches off the tarmac below, they had a point.

-In the end, only about five thousand C5’s were ever sold, most of them ending up in service as wheelbarrows.
+In the end, only about five thousand C5’s were ever sold – although 14,000 were produced – and most of them ended up in service as wheelbarrows.
 Albeit pretty funky, futuristic-looking wheelbarrows.